Nesoryzomys narboroughi

 Nesoryzomys narboroughi is a rodent in the genus Nesoryzomys from Fernandina Island in the Galápagos Islands.

 Taxonomy

-Nesoryzomys indefessus, a related extinct species, was found on Indefatigable Island.
+Nesoryzomys indefessus, a related extinct species, was found on Santa Cruz Island (Galápagos).
 Some consider the two to be subspecies of one species, in which the Fernandina form would be Nesoryzomys indefessus narboroughi; however, N. narboroughi is now considered distinct.

 Conservation

-Due to Fernandina Island's small size, as well as vulnerability to invasive species, N. narborughi was rated by the IUCN Red List as a Vulnerable species.
+Due to Fernandina Island's small size, as well as vulnerability to invasive species, N. narboroughi was rated by the IUCN Red List as a Vulnerable species.